dcos/dcos-e2e/docs/source/dcos-vagrant-cli.rst

 ``dcos-vagrant`` CLI
 ====================

-The ``dcos-vagrant`` CLI allows you to create open source DC/OS clusters on Vagrant nodes.
+The ``dcos-vagrant`` CLI allows you to create DC/OS clusters on Vagrant nodes.

 .. contents::
    :local: